ibodev1/tailwindcss-palette-generator/README.md

 - A color code in hex format must be entered.
 Must have a '#' at the beginning.

-- The hex code must be at least 3 characters long. without # at the beginning.
+- Color must be 3 characters or 6 characters. without the '#'.

-- The hex code must be a maximum of 6 characters long. without # at the beginning.

 #### Second Param : primary